DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

          ^^^^^^^^^^^^^^
 ```

-The problem is that the `ADD` may have overflowed and wrapped around
+The problem is that the `ADD` may overflow around to `0`.
+That's
-to `0`.
-That's right!
-Our assertion doesn't hold for those
+right!
+Our assertion doesn't hold for the instruction sequence above.
-instructions.
-We can test this hypothesis by restricting our unknown
+We can test this hypothesis by restricting our unknown value as
-value as follows:
+follows:

 ```whiley
 method test_add_02(u16 x):